Breaking down all the math and how we made this garden trellis inspired diamond pattern wood accent wall come to life.

 Measuring out spacing

-Courtney’s fancy math problem determined we were going to use 60 degree angle at the top of the diamond and 120 degrees for the sides of the diamond.
+Courtney’s fancy math problem determined we were going to use 60 degree angle at the top of the diamond pattern and 120 degrees for the sides of the diamond pattern.
 To achieve that the lattice would need to be cut at a 30 degree angle.
 We also decided that 18 inches was a good amount of space between the cross pieces to create the size diamonds that I wanted.
 Check out our even fancier design software.

 We cut the first piece of long lattice on one end to 30 degrees, set the top to where we marked the middle of the wall, and held it in place with painters tape.

 With another long piece, it was set next to the first piece to get the 18 inches spacing between the two pieces.
 Next, we cut off the bottom of the lattice to 30 degrees and secured them with the brad nails.
 With these two pieces in place, we marked out the top and the bottom of the wall in 18 inch increments.